 Long Term Disability insurance pays monthly benefits to insured employees who become unable to perform the duties of their job for medical reasons.
 How you file a disability claim depends on the type of plan you have, as follows:

-- If your policy is part of a group plan, you should contact your human resources manager to obtain a copy of your summary plan description and a disability claim application.
+- If your long term disability policy is part of a group plan, you should contact your human resources manager to obtain a copy of your summary plan description and a disability claim application.

 Under either scenario, you can always obtain the necessary paperwork directly from the insurance company.